broxus/locklift/README.md

           local: true,
         },
       },
-      // This giver is default local-node giverV2
+      // This giver is the default local-node giverV2
       giver: {
-        // Check if you need provide custom giver
+        // Check if you need to provide a custom giver
         giverFactory: (ever, keyPair, address) => new SimpleGiver(ever, keyPair, address),
         address: "0:ece57bcc6c530283becbbd8a3b24d3c5987cdddc3c8b7b33be6e4a6312490415",
         key: "172af540e43a524763dd53b26a066d472a97c4de37d5498170564510608250c3",